Michaelasereo/thequietherapy/WEBHOOK_SETUP_GUIDE.md

 - Check Daily.co documentation: https://docs.daily.co/reference/rest-api/webhooks
 - Monitor your server logs for webhook events
 - Test with the provided curl commands
+- Check the database for queue entries and processing status